vacp2p/rfc/content/docs/rfcs/20/README.md

 which enables a peer to send a direct message to another peer using the Waku v2 network, and the peer's Ethereum address.

-# Send message only knowing recipient's Ethereum Public Key
+# Goal

-We assume that Alice sends a direct message to Bob.
+Alice wants to send an encrypted message to Bob, where only Bob can decrypt the message.

-## Variables
+# Variables

 Here are the variables used in the protocol and their definition:

-- `A` is Alice's Ethereum root HD public key,
+- `A` is Alice's Ethereum root HD public key (also named account, address),
-- `B` is Bob's Ethereum root HD public key,
+- `B` is Bob's Ethereum root HD public key (also named account, address),
 - `a` is the private key of `A`, and is only known by Alice,
 - `b` is the private key of `B`, and is only known by Bob.

-## Design Requirements
+# Design Requirements

 The proposed protocol MUST adhere to the following design requirements:

 1. Alice knows Bob's Ethereum root HD public key `B`,
-2. Alice wants to send message `M` to Bob using waku,
+2. Alice wants to send message `M` to Bob,
 3. Bob SHOULD be able to get `M` using [13/WAKU2-STORE](/spec/13), when querying a store node that hosts `M`,
 4. Bob MUST recognize he is `M`'s recipient when relaying it via [11/WAKU2-RELAY](/spec/11),
 5. Carole MUST NOT be able to read `M`'s content even if she is storing it or relaying it.

-### Out of scope
+## Out of scope

 At this stage, we acknowledge that: